Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-For simplicity, we are going to consider from now on only the holomorphic part.
-Any holomorphic function can be written as a power series in $z$, so the whole conformal group can be constructed from the generators associated with $\epsilon_{n}=z^{n+1}$
+For simplicity, from now on we consider the holomorphic parts, the antiholomorphic expressions being analogous.
+Any holomorphic function can be expressed as a power series in $z$, so the whole conformal group can be constructed from the generators associated with the monomial~$\epsilon_{n}=z^{n+1}$